ethereum/ethereum-org-website/docs/style-guide/index.md

 # Ethereum.org Style Guide

 Welcome!
+Pardon the dust, this is an early stage and experimental project.

-This is an experimental resource guided by our [design principles](/about/principles/)
+This is an community-built resource guided by our [design principles](/about/principles/).
+The goal of this style guide is to make it easier for other community members to contribute content to etheruem.org.

 ## Component usage

-Find guides on pre-made components made avaialable for use in `.md`
+Find guides on pre-made components made avaialable for use in any markdown file.

 #### Components {.list-title}